wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 ## Step 3: Check if Sampling or Filtering Excludes Data

-Both the chart UI and the query language support sampling and filtering data.
+Both the chart UI and the query language support data sampling and filtering.
 It's possible that the data you are expecting to see is being sampled or filtered.

 ### Check if Chart-Level Sampling Hides Your Data

 You can [improve the display speed](ui_charts.html#improve-display-speed-with-the-sampling-option) for all charts by turning on Sampling for your account.
 When you do, Wavefront limits the number of time series to 100 for each chart.
-If the time series you're missing wasn't among the first 100, the chart doesn't show it.
+If the time series you're looking for wasn't among the first 100, the chart doesn't show it.

 You can toggle sampling as a user preference for all charts.
 If sampling is on, you can explicitly turn it off for individual charts.